 Age 16: Finding Balance

 Junior year of high school is a pivotal time.
-Teens tend to be incredibly busy: sports, extracurriculars, community service projects, AP classes ...
+Teens tend to be incredibly busy: sports, extracurricular activities, community-service projects, AP classes ...
 This is a good time for them to learn how not to lose their heads.
 After all, adults can also be overwhelmed by trying to balance work, outside projects and a personal life.
 And finances are often one of the first things to be pushed aside when you're under stress.

 Lesson Learned: Everyone has limits, and you can only push so far.
 Money is great, but it's worthless if you're not leading a balanced life.